-The registers detailed in this chapter are used across the family of products and are extensions to previous projects.
+The registers detailed in this chapter are extensions to previous projects.
 However, slight changes may be present in some registers (i.e., for features added or removed), or some registers may be removed entirely.
 These changes are clearly marked within this chapter.